mrinal-c/apmszn-scraper/README.md

 1. **API**: Using the company's official careers page API to fetch job listings directly and reliably.

-2. **Scraping**: I wrote custom scripts to analyze the company's HTML structure to programmatically navigate forms and pagination to retrieve job listings.
+2. **Scraping**: I wrote custom scripts by analyzing each website by hand to navigate forms and pagination to retrieve job listings.

-3. **Firecrawl**: [Firecrawl](https://www.firecrawl.dev/) uses AI for `scraping` data, minimizing coding effort.
+3. **Firecrawl**: [Firecrawl](https://www.firecrawl.dev/) uses AI for scraping data, minimizing coding effort.
+Basically it does number 2 with the help of AI so it is way faster to implement as a dev but delivers the same value if not more.
 Note that it is new and may occasionally hallucinate or fail.

 ### Search Support

-Here’s a table showing whether API, scraping, or Firecrawl is supported for each company, with ✅ for supported and ❌ for not supported:
+Here’s a table showing whether API, scraping, or Firecrawl is supported for each company, with ✅ for supported and ❌ for not supported.:

 | **Company** | **API** | **Scraping** | **Firecrawl** |
 | ----------- | ------- | ------------ | ------------- |